abhineetsingh253/ServiceNow-Interview-Questions/README.md

 10. What is difference between * and None in ACL
 11. What role we need to create or update an ACL
 12. Is admin able to create an acl?
+13. What is inbound email action?
+14. What is the email address of an instance?
+Where it is mentioned?

 ## ServiceNow Interview Questions on Service Portal